-It’s no coincidence that O’Leary had one of the best seasons of any tight end in the country in Brewster’s first year at FSU.
-Brewster was the tight ends coach for the San Diego Chargers from 2002-04 and the Denver Broncos from 2005-06 after coaching that same position at North Carolina from and Texas from 1989-2001.
+• It’s no coincidence that O’Leary had two of the best seasons of any tight end in the country in Brewster’s first two years at FSU.
+Brewster was the tight ends coach for the San Diego Chargers from 2002-04 and the Denver Broncos from 2005-06 after coaching that same position at North Carolina from 1989-97 and Texas from 1998-2001.
 Brewster coached All-Pro tight end Antonio Gates while with the Chargers and saw six tight ends sign NFL contracts during his UNC and Texas tenures.
 He was the head coach at Minnesota from 2007-10 and the wide receivers coach at Mississippi State in 2012.

-The Seminoles’ recruiting class was rated No. 3 nationally by ESPN and No. 4 by 247Sports.
+• The Seminoles’ recruiting class was rated No. 3 nationally by ESPN and No. 4 by 247Sports in 2014.

-Brewster joined the Florida State coaching staff in February of 2013 following a stint in 2012 as the wide receivers coach at Mississippi State where he helped the Bulldogs break several records.
+• Brewster joined the Florida State coaching staff in February of 2013 following a stint in 2012 as the wide receivers coach at Mississippi State where he helped the Bulldogs break several records.
 Brewster was the head coach of the Minnesota Golden Gophers from 2007-2010 before spending the 2011 season as a college football analyst for Fox Sports.
-He led the Golden Gophers to the Insight Bowl in both 2008 and 2009 and has coached in 12 bowl games.
+He led the Golden Gophers to the Insight Bowl in both 2008 and 2009, while Brewster’s teams have played in 15 bowl games overall.
 Prior to Minnesota, Brewster spent five seasons in the National Football League.
 He concluded his second season as tight ends coach for the Denver Broncos in 2006.
 Brewster instructed the San Diego Chargers tight ends from 2002-04 and held additional responsibilities as the team’s assistant head coach for the 2004 season.

-Before working for San Diego, Brewster enjoyed success coaching tight ends at the University of Texas (1998-2001) and the University of North Carolina (1989-97), where he also coached special teams and was the Tar Heels recruiting coordinator.
+• Before working for San Diego, Brewster enjoyed success coaching tight ends at the University of Texas (1998-2001) and the University of North Carolina (1989-97).
 He worked on Mack Brown’s staffs at both schools and developed six tight ends who signed NFL contracts.

-In nine years at North Carolina, Brewster mentored four All-Atlantic Coast Conference selections at tight end and helped the school advance to six consecutive bowl games from 1992-97.
+• In nine years at North Carolina, Brewster mentored four All-ACC selections at tight end and helped the school advance to six consecutive bowl games from 1992-97.
 As recruiting coordinator, his efforts secured the talent that helped the 1997 team go 11-1 and finish fourth in the nation.

-Brewster guided Alge Crumpler to second-team All-Atlantic Coast Conference distinction and honorable mention All-America accolades from Football News as a sophomore in 1997.
+• Brewster guided Alge Crumpler to second-team All-ACC distinction and honorable mention All-America accolades from Football News as a sophomore in 1997.
 He also mentored Freddie Jones to a first-team All-ACC selection in 1995 and again in 1996 when Jones set a North Carolina single-season record for receptions by a tight end (32) to garner third-team All-America honors from Football News.

-Brewster spent 1987-88 as head coach at Central Catholic High School in Lafayette, Ind., directing a wide-open offense that won 15 of 23 games during that period.
+• Brewster spent 1987-88 as head coach at Central Catholic High School in Lafayette, Ind., directing a wide-open offense while his squad’s won 15 of 23 games during that period.
 He developed Indiana’s passing leader in both of his seasons as head coach.